-I hold a BSc (Hons) in metallurgy, MPhil and PhD in materials science and am a Fellow of the Institute of Materials, Minerals and Mining (IOM3); Fellow of the British Interplanetary Society; Member of the Royal Aeronautical Society; and a Chartered Engineer.
+He holds a BSc (Hons) in metallurgy, MPhil and PhD in materials science and is a Fellow of the Institute of Materials, Minerals and Mining (IOM3); Fellow of the British Interplanetary Society; Member of the Royal Aeronautical Society; and a Chartered Engineer.

 - Metallurgy and corrosion resistance of lightweight alloys

 - Effect of the space environment on materials

 - Launch site environmental effects and ageing of infrastructure

 - Welding, brazing and soldering

 - Studying the tin whisker growth phenomenon

 As a Science, Technology, Engineering and Mathematics (STEM) Ambassador I am dedicated to closing the skills gap and reverse the decline in numbers of materials science graduates.